Homebrew/legacy-homebrew/README.md

 (note the explicit type provided to get.
 This will allow to cast the retrieved RDD that otherwise is of type RDD[_])

+For jobs that depends on a named RDDs it's a good practice to check for the existence of the NamedRDD in the `validate` method as explained earlier:
+    def validate(sc:SparkContext, config: Contig): SparkJobValidation = {
+      ...
+      val rdd = this.namedRdds.get[(Long, scala.Seq[String])]("dictionary")
+      if (rdd.isDefined) SparkJobValid else SparkJobInvalid(s"Missing named RDD [dictionary]") }

 ## Deployment